ABOUT BLUE STAR MOTHERS OF AMERICA

 More information can be found at the following sites:

 In 2013 there were inquiries to the National Officers from both Oakdale and Modesto in regard to establishing a new chapter in the Central Valley area.
 Informational meetings were held until enough members agreed to serve as the initial chapter officers.
 The chapter was chartered on August 24, 2014 to serve the needs of Stanislaus, San Joaquin, and Tuolumne Counties.
-We recognized that this is too large of an area for a small chapter to adequately serve, so we were hopeful that as we grow "sister" chapters would break off, and the area will be divided among chapters who will work together to fulfill the mission of Blue Star Mothers of America, Inc. That goal was partially realized in January 2018 when the "Red Stripe and Blue Star Moms" (CA45) chapter in the Lodi/Galt/Elk Grove area was officially chartered.
-The "Delta Patriots" chapter chartered in Stockton a few weeks later.
-There had been interest in a group meeting in Turlock, but we currently have no one to lead that group.
-Let us know if you're interested!
+We recognized that this is too large of an area for a small chapter to adequately serve, so we were hopeful that as we grow "sister" chapters would break off, and the area will be divided among chapters who will work together to fulfill the mission of Blue Star Mothers of America, Inc. That goal was partially realized when we helped chapters form in both the Stockton and Lodi/Elk Grove areas.
+Unfortunately, those chapters have since closed.

 Our 501(c)3 status is held through the umbrella of our National organization.
 Our chapter tax ID is 37-1762014.
 Tax Receipts are provided for all donations over $25 or upon request.
 Please contact us if you have further questions or if you would like to receive a W-9 or other documentation of our status.